Energy efficiency for businesses

 Premier Decorations

 Premier Decorations, a Christmas decorations firm from Wrexham, saved £67,000 on its annual energy bill by the simple measure of installing energy efficient lighting.
-The new system, which has a payback period of 1.49 years, cuts annual power consumption from 830kW to 212kW.
-The project also improved the working environment and reduced the company’s annual CO2 output by 271 tonnes.
+The new system, which has a payback period of one and a half years, cut their power demand from 830kW to 212kW, reducing the company’s annual CO2 output by 271 tonnes.

 Vauxhall Motors